djdhillxn/graduado/README.md

 - Log in with your credentials.
 - Add, view, edit, or delete your graduate school applications, letters of recommendation, and personal statements via the dashboard.

-## Deployment
+## Future Scope

-For deploying to a production environment, additional setup for a production-ready server like Gunicorn and a web server like Nginx is recommended.
+Following features and improvements could be considered to enhance its functionality and user experience:

+1. **Customizable Dashboard:** Customize and prioritize certain applications or deadlines.

+2. **Production Environment Deployment:** Heroku app.

 ## Contributing
-Contributions to the Graduate School Application Tracker are welcome.
-Please ensure to update tests as appropriate.
+Contributions are more than welcome.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)